morisky78/mo-react-profile/README.md

-# Mo Risk's React Profile
+# Mo Risk's React Portfolio

 ## Description
 This is my portfolio webpage, a single-page application built with React.
 This will provide my brief bio, some of most recent projects with deployed page and github links, contact form, and downloadable resume.
 This application doesn't include a back-end side, so the form will not send any information for now.